anvilco/python-anvil/README.md

 1. [PDF filling API](https://www.useanvil.com/products/pdf-filling-api/) - fill out a PDF template with a web request and structured JSON data.
 2. [PDF generation API](https://www.useanvil.com/products/pdf-generation-api/) - send markdown or HTML and Anvil will render it to a PDF.
-3. [Etch E-sign with API](https://www.useanvil.com/products/etch/) - customizable, embeddable, e-signature platform with an API to control the signing process end-to-end.
+3. [Etch e-sign with API](https://www.useanvil.com/products/etch/) - customizable, embeddable, e-signature platform with an API to control the signing process end-to-end.
-4. [Anvil Workflows (w/ API)](https://www.useanvil.com/products/workflows/) - Webforms + PDF + E-sign with a powerful no-code builder.
+4. [Anvil Workflows (w/ API)](https://www.useanvil.com/products/workflows/) - Webforms + PDF + e-sign with a powerful no-code builder.
 Easily collect structured data, generate PDFs, and request signatures.

 Learn more on our [Anvil developer page](https://www.useanvil.com/developers/).
 See the [API guide](https://www.useanvil.com/docs) and the [GraphQL reference](https://www.useanvil.com/docs/api/graphql/reference/) for full documentation.